 The bombastic design of the Anorak is sure to draw attention from distracted eyes during day and nighttime conditions.

 Our gear tester was almost hit by zero cars while wearing this jacket, and that might sound silly, but in Salt Lake City it almost feels like a daily occurrence.
 At the best of times, we felt that we were wearing a disco ball with a strobe light attached.
 At the worst of times, we felt like Jeff Bridges character in Tron with his light-up robe.

-The 2018 additions to our running jacket review all had reflective logos.
-TNF Anorak and the Ultimate Direction Breeze had the strongest low light visibility with the other three having fairly comparable levels of reflectivity.
+A look at the reflective qualities of the jackets in our test.
+The TNF Anorak and Ultimate Direction Breeze had the strongest low-light visibility, with the other three having fairly comparable levels of reflectivity.
 Pictured left to right Ultimate Direction Breeze, the Anorak (2 pictures), Outdoor Research Tantrum II, Marmot Air Lite, and the Airshed from Patagonia.